Engelhardia rigida

 Engelhardia rigida is a tree in the family Juglandaceae.
-The specific epithet rigida means 'stiff', referring to the leaves.
+It is native to maritime Southeast Asia.

 Description

 Engelhardia rigida grows up to 50 m tall, with a trunk diameter of up to 90 cm.
 It has buttresses up to 3 m high and extending out to 2 m.
 The bark is reddish to grey.
 The papery leaves are elliptic to ovate and measure up to 7.1 cm long, occasionally to 16.5 cm long.
 The fruits are winged.
 The tree is sometimes harvested for its timber in Papua New Guinea.

+Taxonomy

+Engelhardia rigida was described by German-Dutch botanist Carl Ludwig Blume in 1826.
+The type specimen was collected in Java.
+The specific epithet rigida means 'stiff', referring to the leaves.

 Distribution and habitat

-Engelhardia rigida is native to Borneo, Java, Sulawesi, the Maluku Islands, the Philippines and New Guinea.
+Engelhardia rigida is native to Java, Borneo, Sulawesi, the Maluku Islands, the Philippines and New Guinea.
 Its habitat is mixed dipterocarp forests, to elevations of 2500 m.
 It is threatened by conversion of its habitat for urban development and agriculture.